tivac/sync53/README.md

                     "alias" : "example.com"
                 },

-                // Multiple records are coalesced into an array "latency.example.com" : [{
+                // Multiple records for a single DNS entry are coalesced into an array "latency.example.com" : [{
                     ...
                 }, {